Survey: Arts and Crafts Business Statistics

-These findings allow creatives to be more aware of the challenges and opportunities within the arts and crafts industry — keeping you informed, helping you optimize your operations, and letting you know you’re not alone in the artists’ struggle.
+These findings allow creatives to be more aware of the hurdles and opportunities within the arts and crafts world — keeping you informed, helping you optimize your operations, and letting you know you’re not alone in the artists’ struggle.

 Key Findings